 - 6 Tbsp. pure maple syrup or honey

-- 1 cup oat flour* (can sub 1/2 cup coconut flour)
+- 1 cup almond flour or oat flour* (can sub 1/2 cup coconut flour)

 - 6 oz. dark or bittersweet chocolate bar or chocolate chips (6 oz. is approx. 1 cup chocolate chips) (use dairy-free if needed)